amant/nodejs-youtube-proxy/README.md

 nodejs-youtube-proxy
 ====================

-youtube proxy script using nodejs
+A very simple and basic Youtube proxy server using nodejs.

+To run:
+node proxy.js

+and then in browser http://localhost:8000